bharathbettagere/mywebpage/_pages/about.md

 **Donate to the Electrical engineering department research (student).
 See http://iitdh.ac.in/electrical.php for more details.**

-Looking for a bright student (B. Tech in ECE (preferable) with GATE qualification for my project on caching.
-If you are interested, let us talk.
-Please drop in an email to bharathbnATiitdh.ac.in).

 Looking for a bright student with **B. Tech in computer science or ECE or equivalent** having good programming/developing skills.
 This requirement is for a collaboration work with Euprime Pvt.
 Ltd.